dumbCodesOnly/V/replit.md

 ## System Architecture
 The application utilizes Flask as its web framework, serving as the primary interface for the Telegram Mini-App and handling webhook integration for real-time message processing.
 The core innovation is the `MultiTradeManager` class, enabling concurrent management of multiple trading configurations while ensuring user isolation and orchestrating multiple `TradingBot` instances.

-**Recent Migration Update (Aug 2025)**: Successfully migrated from Replit Agent to standard Replit environment with clean webhook configuration for Vercel deployments.
-Streamlined webhook setup with proper URL configuration (https://v0-033-pi.vercel.app/webhook), enhanced security validation, and comprehensive deployment guides.
-Fixed duplicate dependencies and optimized for both Replit development and Vercel production deployment.
+**Recent Migration Update (Aug 2025)**: Successfully migrated from Replit Agent to standard Replit environment with complete recovery of essential deployment files.
+Cleaned webhook duplications while preserving full trading bot functionality including market data APIs, encrypted credential storage, and database integration.
+Optimized for both Replit development and Vercel production deployment with automatic webhook setup.

 **Security Enhancement (Aug 2025)**: Implemented comprehensive webhook security system with secret token authentication, request structure validation, and manual webhook setup.
 The automatic webhook configuration has been disabled to allow manual configuration through Vercel dashboard and Telegram API.